robototes/robototes-website/README.md

 ### License

-Copyright (C) 2017 Sammamish Robotics <robototes2412@gmail.com>, All rights reserved.
+Copyright &copy; 2017 Sammamish Robotics <robototes2412@gmail.com>, All rights reserved.

 Any copying and/or distributing and/or use in commercial or non-commercial environments via any medium of this project without the express permission of Robotics Leadership is strictly prohibited.